Getting Started as a Locum in 2023

 2️⃣ Manage your own finances, including pensions and tax

-As mentioned earlier, when working as a locum doctor you’ll be in charge of your finances.
-As a result, you'll need to do some planning ahead before you make the change.
-Here's some guidance to make this process easier for you:
+As a locum doctor you’ll be in charge of your finances so you'll need to do some planning ahead before you make the change.

 Review your financial situation and plan ahead